Mary Ann Nichols

-Mary Ann Nichols, known as Polly Nichols (née Walker; 26 August 1845 – 31 August 1888), was the first canonical victim of the unidentified serial killer known as Jack the Ripper, who is believed to have murdered and mutilated at least five women in and around the Whitechapel district of London from late August to early November 1888.
+Mary Ann Nichols, known as Polly Nichols (née Walker; 26 August 1845 – 31 August 1888), was the first canonical victim of the unidentified serial killer known as Jack the Ripper, who is believed to have murdered and mutilated at least five women in and around the Whitechapel district of London between late August and early November 1888.

-The two previous murders linked to the Whitechapel murderer are unlikely to have been committed by Jack the Ripper.
-When the murder of Mary Ann Nichols was initially linked to this series, it increased both press and public interest into the criminal activity and general living conditions of the inhabitants of the East End of London.
+The two earlier murders linked to the Whitechapel murderer are unlikely to have been committed by Jack the Ripper.
+When Nichols's murder was first associated with the series, it heightened both press and public interest in the criminal activity and general living conditions of the inhabitants of London's East End.

 Early life

-Mary Ann Nichols was born Mary Ann Walker on 26 August 1845 in either Dean Street, off Fetter Lane in London, or Dawes Court, Shoe Lane (off Fleet Street), London.
-She was the second of three children born to Edward Walker, a locksmith (later a blacksmith), and Caroline (née Webb), a laundress.
-Little is known of her early life, although she is known to have been christened by the year 1851.
+Mary Ann Walker was born on 26 August 1845 in either Dean Street, off Fetter Lane in London, or Dawes Court, Shoe Lane (off Fleet Street), London.
+She was the second of three children of Edward Walker, a locksmith who later worked as a blacksmith, and his wife, Caroline (née Webb), a laundress.
+Little is known of her early childhood, although records indicate that she had been christened by 1851.

-At age 18, Walker married a printer's machinist named William Nichols.
-The ceremony was conducted on 16 January 1864 at Saint Bride's Parish Church in the City of London and was witnessed by two individuals named Seth George Havelly and Sarah Good.
-Following their marriage, the couple briefly lodged at 30–31 Bouverie Street before residing with Mary Ann's father at 131 Trafalgar Street.
-Between 1866 and 1879, the couple had five children: Edward John (b.
-1866), Percy George (b.
-1868), Alice Esther (b.
-1870), Eliza Sarah (b.
-1877), and Henry Alfred (b.
-1879).
-Nichols was tall, had brown eyes, high cheekbones and, at the time of her death, greying dark brown hair.
+At the age of eighteen, Walker married William Nichols, a printer's machinist.
+The ceremony took place on 16 January 1864 at Saint Bride's Parish Church in the City of London, with Seth George Havelly and Sarah Good acting as witnesses.
+After their marriage, the couple briefly lodged at 30–31 Bouverie Street before moving to 131 Trafalgar Street to live with Walker's father.
+Between 1866 and 1879, they had five children: Edward John, Percy George, Alice Esther, Eliza Sarah, and Henry Alfred.

+Nichols was tall, with brown eyes, high cheekbones, and dark brown hair that had begun to grey by the time of her death.

 Separation

 On 6 September 1880, the couple moved into their own home at 6 D-Block, Peabody Buildings, Stamford Street, Blackfriars Road, paying a weekly rent of 5s.
 9d.
-Shortly thereafter, the couple separated, with William later relocating with four of his children to an address near Old Kent Road.
+Shortly afterwards, they separated, and William later relocated with four of their children to an address near Old Kent Road.

-Nichols's father accused William of leaving his daughter after he had conducted an affair with the nurse who had attended the birth of their final child, though William Nichols claimed to have proof that their marriage had continued for at least three years after the date of this alleged affair, claiming their marital troubles had been caused by his wife's heavy drinking, and that he had embarked upon an affair only after Nichols had left him.
-He later maintained to authorities that his wife had deserted him and was practising prostitution.
+Nichols's father accused William of abandoning his daughter after conducting an affair with the nurse who had attended the birth of their final child.
+William, however, claimed to have proof that the marriage had continued for at least three years after the date of the alleged affair.
+He stated that their marital difficulties had been caused by his wife's heavy drinking, and that he had begun an affair only after Nichols had left him.
+He later told authorities that his wife had deserted him and was supporting herself through prostitution.
 (Note: Contemporary police reports also list the reason for the couple's separation as Nichols's drunken behaviour.)

-Over the following years, Nichols amassed a lengthy police record, although all of her arrests were for minor offences such as drunkenness, disorderly conduct, and prostitution.
+Over the following years, Nichols accumulated a lengthy police record, although all of her arrests were for minor offences, including drunkenness, disorderly conduct, and prostitution.